 The Rental Assistance Department administers the Housing Choice Voucher and Moderate Rehabilitation Programs, federally funded rent supplement programs designed to help families find decent, safe and sanitary housing in the private market and to help those families with the cost of rent and utilities.

-MDHA is not accepting applications at this time
+MDHA is accepting applications at this time.

 Under these programs the family pays between 30-40 percent of its adjusted income or a minimum of $50.00 per month for rent and utilities.
 MDHA pays the difference.
 The private owner and renter both benefit.
 The owner receives fair market rent for his/her property, and the family gets a decent, affordable place to live.